 The income tax check-off on Arizona tax forms

-A percentage of the surcharges on fees for marriage licenses, dissolutions and death certificates
+A percentage of the surcharges for marriage licenses, dissolutions, death certificates and notary services

 If you would like to make a tax deductible donation to the Child Abuse Prevention Fund, please contact the Statewide Prevention Administrator or Coordinator, Sue Smith, Susan.Smith@azdcs.gov, (602) 255-2548 or Mark Klym, firstname.lastname@example.org, (602) 255-2690.